1926 Auckland Rugby League season: Athletic club name change

 At the annual general meeting of the Athletic Rugby League Football Club the idea of adopting the name of Grafton Athletic was discussed though no decision was made at the time it was later agreed to change the club name to Grafton.
 They were known as 'Maritime' from their formation in 1918 and remained as such for four years until the start of the 1922 season when they changed their name to Athletic.
 They remained 'Athletic' for four years until deciding to change their name again in this 1926 season to Grafton Athletic.
 There had previously already been a Grafton Athletic club which formed in 1914 under the leadership of Karl Ifwersen and they survived for seven years until the 1920 season which was their last after Ifwersen switched back to the rugby code.

+Glen Eden Rovers

+The Glen Eden Rovers club formed to represent the Glen Eden suburb in West Auckland.
+At the time it was a predominantly rural area marked by the train station and Waikumete Cemetery.
+They existed as a stand alone club from 1926 to 1928 before merging with New Lynn League Football Club in 1929 to be named Glen Lynn.
+In 1932 the merged club did not field any teams, then in 1932 the New Lynn club reformed while a new club had formed in Glen Eden named Glenora representing Glen Eden and neighbouring Oratia area in 1931.
+The New Lynn club folded once more 2 years later leaving Glenora to be the only club in the area until 1967 when the present day New Lynn Stags club formed.